The Psalm That Led Me Back to the Church

 But the next question was: whose God?
 The world makes new idols to worship every day.
 I’d studied comparative religion fairly deeply, and I knew the truth claims and texts of all the major faiths.
 Would I need to start reviewing all of them again to see which corresponded to the experience I felt?
 Catholicism wasn’t even on the list.
 Been there, done that, didn’t want it back.

 God saved me some time with the second event.
 In the middle of the night, in an intensive care waiting room, I picked up the only available reading material: the Gideon Bible.
-I thought “Ok, God: if you have something to say, say it now,” opened it, and read Psalm 88:
+I thought “Okay, God: if you have something to say, say it now,” opened it, and read Psalm 88:

 O Lord, God of my salvation,